 Pleiades Star Cluster (M45)

-And last but not least, the most popular star cluster - the Seven Sister, also known as the Pleiades Star Cluster.
+And last but not least, the most famous star cluster - the Seven Sister, also known as the Pleiades Star Cluster.
 Again, photographing this target should be one of your first astrophotography challenges.
-Pleiades are so bright that you can actually see them on your DSLR live screen!
+Pleiades are so bright that you can see them on your DSLR live screen (and with your eyes)!

 Thanks for this guide, and thanks for the evostar 72ED review.